Bloc/swiftris-checkpoints/10-miserable-and-magical.md

 +                            SKAction.removeFromParent()]))
 +            }
 +        }
 // #7
 +        runAction(SKAction.waitForDuration(longestDuration), completion:completion)
 +    }
 ```

-This is EPIC… At **#1** you can see that we're going to take in precisely the tuple data which `Swiftris` returns each time a line is removed.
+This is EPIC… At **#1** you can see that we take in precisely the tuple data which `Swiftris` returns each time a line is removed.
 This will ensure that `GameViewController` need only pass those elements to `GameScene` in order for them to animate properly.

-For the blocks which must now fall to their new locations, we're going to cascade them from left to right.
+For the blocks which must now fall to their new locations, we cascade them from left to right.
 We begin by iterating column by column, block by block at **#2**.
-We've also established a `longestDuration` variable, it will determine precisely how long we should wait before calling the `completion` closure.
+We also established a `longestDuration` variable which will determine precisely how long we should wait before calling the `completion` closure.

 In order to keep the blocks from looking robotic, they will fall shortly after one another rather than all at once.
-At **#3** we've added code which will produce this pleasing effect for eye balls to enjoy.
+At **#3** we wrote code which will produce this pleasing effect for eye balls to enjoy.
 Based on the block and column indices, we introduce a directly proportional delay.

-When removing lines at **#4**, we're going to make their blocks shoot off the screen like explosive debris.
-In order to accomplish this we will employ a `UIBezierPath`.
+When removing lines at **#4**, we make their blocks shoot off the screen like explosive debris.
+In order to accomplish this we will employ `UIBezierPath`.
 Our arch requires a radius and we've chosen to generate one randomly in order to introduce a natural variance among the explosive paths.
 Furthermore, we've randomized whether the block flies left or right.

 At **#5** we choose beginning and starting angles, these are clearly in radians and if your trigonometry is as rough as ours was when we wrote this, a circle in radian degrees – or *unit circle* – looks like this:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/10-miserable-and-magical-unit-circle.gif)</center>

->Riveting…
+> Riveting…

-When going left, we begin at `0` radians and end at `π` and when going right, we go from `π` to `2π`, #math.
+When going left, we begin at `0` radians and end at `π`.
+When going right, we go from `π` to `2π`.
+Math FTW!

 At **#6** we place the block sprite above the others such that they animate above the other blocks and begin the sequence of actions which concludes with the sprite being removed from the scene.

 Lastly, at **#7** we run the `completion` action after a duration matching the time it will take to drop the last block to its new resting place.

-### Sound's Good, Too
+### Sound is good

 Remember those wonderful mp3 files we imported so many eons ago?
 We're going to put those to use.
 Add a few lines to your `GameScene` file to support sound playback as well as an amazing theme song.